Scattering theory of thermal and bipolar thermoelectric diodes

-{\it Conclusions}.--- We have provided a fully quantum mechanical description of temperature induced rectifiers by considering interaction-induced thermalization and decoherence and screening controlled elastic transport.
-Our theory hence goes beyond mean field based approaches (however strongly correlated effects like Coulomb blockade are not covered~\cite{kouwenhoven:1997}).
-With this we find diode effects both for particle and thermal currents.
-Remarkably, we find a bipolar thermoelectric diode effect both due to thermalization and to screening-controlled quantum interference in ballistic resonant tunneling configurations.
 Related effects have been predicted before however requiring dissipation~\cite{lu_quantum_2019,bredol_decoherence_2021,ferreira_exact_2023} or multiterminal configurations~\cite{sanchez_single_2017,genevieveqpc,extrinsic}.
-However, our treatment imposes particle and energy conservation in the two-terminal diode.
-Our results add to other recently found bipolar nonlinear thermoelectric functionalities in superconducting junctions~\cite{germanese_bipolar_2022,battisti_bipolar_2024}, contributing to set the base for thermally driven onchip devices.
+Differently, our treatment imposes particle and energy conservation in the two-terminal diode.
+Our results add to other recently found bipolar nonlinear thermoelectric functionalities in superconducting junctions~\cite{marchegiani_nonlinear_2020,germanese_bipolar_2022,battisti_bipolar_2024} (based on spontaneous symmetry breaking mechanisms), contributing to set the base for thermally-driven onchip devices.

+We thank Y. Tokura and A. Braggio for useful discussions.
 We acknowledge funding from the Spanish Ministerio de Ciencia e Innovaci\'on via grants No. PID2019-110125GB-I00 and No. PID2022-142911NB-I00, and through the ``Mar\'{i}a de Maeztu'' Programme for Units of Excellence in R{\&}D CEX2023-001316-M.

 {S\arabic{equation}}

 {S\arabic{figure}}

 \onecolumngrid